Zofran Birth Defects

 - Cleft palate

 If you or a member of your family had a birth defect after the mother took Zofran during her pregnancy, you can share the details and get a case evaluation at no charge.
 You may have entitlement to significant compensation.

 In 2012, GlaxoSmithKline, entered into settlement negotiations with the U.S. Department of Justice for illegal marketing practices of pharmaceutical drugs, including marketing used for Zofran for use with pregnant women, according to court documents (U.S. District Court of Massachusetts, LeClair v.
 GlaxoSmithKline LLC, Case 1:15-cv-10429).

-Taken prenatally, Zofran has allegedly been linked to infant defects and side effects damaging to the baby.
-Patients prescribed the medication may not have been adequately warned of the risks and Zofran patients may qualify for significant settlement compensation if the claims are found to have merit in court or if a settlement is reached.
+Taken prenatally, Zofran has allegedly led to infant defects and side effects damaging to the baby.
+Patients prescribed the medication was not aware of the risks.
+So, Zofran patients may qualify for significant settlement compensation if the claims are found to have merit in court or if a settlement is reached.

 The current claim filed alleges GlaxoSmithKline marketed the drug to pregnant women without FDA approval.
-Originally approved to help cancer patients with nausea and side effects of chemotherapy such as vomiting, GSK expanded marketing to include pregnant women suffering morning sickness—a move that was not approved by the FDA.
+Originally approved to help cancer patients with nausea and side effects of chemotherapy such as vomiting, GSK expanded marketing to include pregnant women suffering morning sickness—a move with no approval by the FDA.

 ZOFRAN PREGNANCY STUDIES